RubenDeveloperJob/Database_checker/README.md

-# Database_checker
+# Database Checker with Tkinter and MySQL 🛠️

+## Description
-A simple desktop application built with Python's Tkinter and MySQL to check database connectivity and execute SQL queries effortlessly.
+A lightweight desktop application developed using Python's Tkinter and MySQL to quickly verify database connectivity and execute SQL queries seamlessly.